 The threats to the rainforest also continue.
 The Nigerian government recently commissioned the operation of WEMPCO's wood processing factory and approved a new 540 square mile logging concession located on the river upstream from many forest communities and the national park.
 The logging concessions will devastate the remaining forest in the buffer zones surrounding the national park.
 The mill's voracious appetite has the capacity to process twice the amount of wood legally designated by the concessions, sending the company looking for more hardwood in nearby Cameroon.
-By-products of WEMPCO's hardwood processing mill threaten to pollute the water sources of two million tribal people and threaten the habitat of the endangered gorilla and many other rare primate species.
+By-products of WEMPCO's hardwood processing mill threaten to pollute the water sources of 2 million tribal people and threaten the habitat of the endangered gorilla and many other rare primate species.

 With a democratic government now in place, Odigha has returned to his public role leading forest protection campaigns.
 In 2001, he helped form the U.S.-based West Africa Forest Network to put international pressure on WEMPCO and the Nigerian government.
 He continues to lobby the national government for stronger forest protections and is exploring legal strategies if enforcement of existing laws continues to be lax or non-existent.
 As long as the government fails to protect the forests and forest communities, and WEMPCO continues to wreak devastation, Odigha will be fighting to protect what remains of Nigeria's precious rainforests.